 Here are an overview of some of the new key features:

-Students complete a series of rounds within an Adaptive task
+Students complete 3 rounds of practice within an Adaptive task

 Each time a student gets a question correct, they collect a star.

-To complete a round, students will be required to answer three questions correctly.
+To complete a round, students will be required to answer certain number of questions correctly.

 Practice has been split into rounds because we want to allow the student to celebrate success with small milestones, as well as take a break/breather in